cdapio/cdap/cdap-docs/integrations/source/squirrel.rst

 #.
 Click on ``OK``. ``CDAP Standalone`` is now added to the list of aliases.
 #.
 A popup asks you to connect to your newly-added alias.
 Click on ``Connect``, and *SquirrelSQL* will retrieve
-   information about your running CDAP Datasets.
+   information about your running CDAP datasets.
 #.
-To execute a SQL query on your CDAP Datasets, go to the ``SQL`` tab, enter a query in the center field, and click
+To execute a SQL query on your CDAP datasets, go to the ``SQL`` tab, enter a query in the center field, and click
    on the "running man" icon on top of the tab.
 Your results will show in the bottom half of the *SquirrelSQL* main view.

    .. image:: _images/jdbc/squirrel_sql_query.png